antimony-team/antimony/docs/api/sockets.md

 ### Shell I/O

-Shell I/O namespaces are used by the client and the server to transmit data to and from an interactive shell.
+Shell I/O namespaces namespaces that are are used by the client and the server to transmit data to and from an interactive shell.

 !!! note "Availability"
     A shell I/O namespace becomes available as soon as the client requests to open a shell and receives a shell ID.
+This only works if the node is currently running.

 **Namespace:** `/shells/<shellId>`